jgavinray/k8s-external-secret-creator/README.md

 By providing a custom resource for a user, they can generate/manage secrets without having to know what backend the operations team has chosen for their secrets manager.

-The goal is simple, create a customer resource definition that operates like the aforementioned kubernetes-external-secrets, but also add in the ability to generate new secrets on the fly.
+The goal is simple, create a customer resource definition that allows the ability to generate new secrets on the fly.

 Create a new secret:
 ```yaml